Dofguy/LeonardoDaSilva-FinalSubmission/README.md

 I have included the scripts for the files I edited myself.
 The player mode was not implemented as I didn't have enough time, that goes the same for the minimax algorithm for all the sizes in single and multi agents.

+Also, ignore the numbering for the contents page (forgot to update the numbering after finishing).